evanx/redishub/README.md

 It is envisaged as online hub of Redis keyspaces accessed via HTTPS.
 These can be private, public or shared.
 We support various Redis commands for lists, sets etc, although not all (yet).

-RedisHub is intended as a free serverless database for some low-volume use cases e.g. with data expiring from RAM if not accessed for some time.
+RedisHub is intended as a serverless database, cache and messaging hub, accessed via HTTPS.

 Currently, ephemeral keyspaces are created with a randomly generated name, which you can keep secret, or share.